The Benefits of Mindful Meditation

 Our world is filled with technological and medical advances, but rarely are we in a position to stop and consider what this means for our well-being as individuals.

-For seniors and the elderly, these considerations become all the more important, as you or your loved ones plan for care after illness, injury, or isolation.
-A mindfulness practice can be a helpful supplement to the care that we at Alvita Home Care provide!
+For seniors and the elderly, these considerations become all the more important as you or your loved ones plan for care after illness, injury, or isolation.
+Mindfulness practice can be a helpful supplement to the care that we at Alvita Care provide!

-There have been many recent studies done and articles written regarding the importance of a regular practice of mindfulness.
+Many recent studies and articles have been written regarding the importance of regular mindfulness practice.
 Mindfulness practice, or being aware of the status of our own bodies and minds, is useful for all.
-While it does draw from aspects of Buddhist philosophy and meditation practice, much of the mindfulness meditation that takes places today is based on the Mindfulness-Based Stress Reduction program, or MBSR.
-Mindfulness meditation is not a religious practice, but a way of fostering a particular outlook on existence.
+While it does draw from aspects of Buddhist philosophy and meditation practice, much of the mindfulness meditation that takes place today is based on the Mindfulness-Based Stress Reduction program MBSR.
+Mindfulness meditation is not a religious practice but a way of fostering a particular outlook on existence.
 It can be practiced by anyone, of any spiritual tradition, or by those with none at all.

-This is especially applicable to seniors who need care, whether for self-care or in combination with home care assistance such as the kind we offer at Alvita Home Care, in order to combat anxiety, depression, and/or pain.
+This is especially applicable to seniors who need care, whether for self-care or in combination with home care assistance such as the kind we offer at Alvita Care in order to combat anxiety, depression, and/or pain.

 A recent scientific study by researchers at Frontiers in Human Neuroscience found changes in the actual physiology of the brain and a correlating improvement in psychological well-being after mindfulness-based practice.